Amarok24/Amarok24/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="180" align="right" alt="Github" src="https://raw.githubusercontent.com/Amarok24/Amarok24/master/resources/TUX_NERD2_600x600.svg" />

 I am a (mainly) self-taught webdeveloper and programmer, with 13 years of professional experience in HTML+CSS and over 5 years experience in JavaScript.
-In 2020 I've started using mainly TypeScript.
+In 2020 I've started using TypeScript for most web projects.
+I am a big fan of C# language (but not using it professionally).

 ### Main skills
 - TypeScript